 Dad of missing Tennessee teen who was allegedly abducted by teacher: 'Please come home to us'

-The father of the Tennessee teenager whom authorities believe was abducted by her teacher spoke out in an interview with ABC News, pleading with her, "ple... -- Secretary of State Rex Tillerson has signaled that the U.S. will take a more aggressive approach to North Korea's missile and nuclear program, including possibly...
-MANHATTAN, Kan. - A team of Kansas State University animal sciences and industry students won the 2017 Midwest Regional Animal Science Academic Quadrathlon, earning them a s...
+Gale has served as the state's top elections official since 2... -- The father of the Tennessee teenager whom authorities believe was abducted by her teacher spoke out in an interview with ABC News, pleading with her, "ple... -- Secretary of State Rex Tillerson has signaled that the U.S. will take a more aggressive approach to North Korea's missile and nuclear program, including possibly...
 Nebraska senior third baseman MJ Knighten was named Co-Big Ten Player of the Week, the conference announced on Monday.

 Add your comments below